abobreshov/LIExport/README.md

 LinkeIn Export Contacts tool

+In order to use export tool open LI.html in Chrome and drag and drop link to your bookmarklets bar.

 Helps export contacts from LinkedIn contacts page.
 More information and example of usage you can find here <http://blog.dataart.com/extending-linkedin-functionality-export-selected-connections-to-a-csv-file/>.

 *LI.min.js is using in blog post example